patrick-knab/MoTIF/README.md

 ## Pretrained Checkpoints

-Pretrained MoTIF checkpoints will be uploaded soon.
-We will publish them under the repository “Releases” page and mirror links here.
-In the meantime, you can train your own models following the steps above and save checkpoints in `Models/`.
+Pre-trained MoTIF checkpoints for all model variants are available on [Hugging Face](https://huggingface.co/P4ddyki/MoTIF/tree/main).
+The checkpoints include models trained on Breakfast, HMDB-51, and UCF-101 datasets with PE-L/14 backbone.
+We will upload soon additional checkpoints.

+To use a pre-trained checkpoint, download it from the Hugging Face repository and place it in the `Models/` directory.
+The notebook `MoTIF.ipynb` will automatically load the appropriate checkpoint based on the dataset and backbone you specify.

 ---